OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 Digitizer dimensions (for both pen and touch digitizer) will be determined as a later part of the guide, and are not always correct.

-Note that wheels (rings) are not yet supported, and should not be directly defined (even as a button).
+Note that wheels (rings) are not yet supported, and should not be directly defined.
 See [OpenTabletDriver#1367] for more information

+If the parser you use picks up wheel buttons as an aux button, make sure to take this into consideration when specifying aux button count.

 [OpenTabletDriver#1367]: https://github.com/OpenTabletDriver/OpenTabletDriver/issues/1367